TRoboto/Udacity/Intel Edge AI for IoT Developers Nanodegree/Project - Deploy a People Counter App at the Edge/WRITEUP.md

   ```
   python /opt/intel/openvino/deployment_tools/model_optimizer/mo.py --input_model frozen_inference_graph.pb --tensorflow_object_detection_api_pipeline_config pipeline.config --reverse_input_channels --tensorflow_use_custom_operations_config /opt/intel/openvino/deployment_tools/model_optimizer/extensions/front/tf/ssd_v2_support.json
   ```
   - The model was insufficient for the app because it also failed to detect 2 persons.
-It is also not that good as its confidenace of detection a person is somewhere low.
+It is also not that good as its confidenace of detecting a person is somewhere low.
   - I tried to improve the model for the app by using SSD MobileNet V2 COCO which I found is the best model from the available zoo models.